Mountain Path

 The Mountain Path is an English-language quarterly magazine published by Sri Ramanasramam, the ashram founded by the devotees of Sri Ramana Maharshi.
 It was founded by Arthur Osborne.

 Published since 1964, it carries articles and translations by scholars and writers on various spiritual and cultural themes.

+After Artur Osborne death in 1970, his wife Lucia edited the magazine until Viswanathan came along to take it over.